4. Pre-Journey Checks

 Warning

-Blind Spots & Hazardous Zones. - Blind spots for those operating the Minimal Pedal 4 may be increased if side mirrors are not properly adjusted per rider.
+Blind Spots & Hazardous Zones. - Blind spots for those riding the Minimal Pedal 4 may be increased if side mirrors are not properly adjusted per rider.
 This can lead to potential accidents involving road users.

 - Ensure that side mirrors stay in the adjusted location throughout your journey.